floragunncom/search-guard-docs/internalusers.md

 # Configure internal users and roles

+## Installation

+Search Guard already ships with the internal user database, no additional installation steps are required.

 ## Defining users, roles and passwords

 If you do not have any external authentication backend like LDAP or Kerberos, you can define an internal list of users and their passwords and roles.
 This is done in the file `sg_internal_users.yml`.
 The syntax is: